 What is Contemporary Archaeology?

 Contemporary archaeology is the application of archaeological methods and theories to the study of the present and recent past, and to the study of how the past circulates in the present.
-For more information about the different kinds of research that contemporary archaeologists do and the methods and approaches they use, see this excellent description by Kaitlin Scharra at Unearthing Detroit, the CHAT-Contemporary and Historical Archaeology in Theory group, and the Journal for Contemporary Archaeology.
+For more information about the different kinds of research that contemporary archaeologists do and the methods and approaches they use, see this excellent description by Kaitlin Scharra of Unearthing Detroit, the CHAT-Contemporary and Historical Archaeology in Theory group, and the Journal for Contemporary Archaeology.